Colleges Grading System in Philippine

 Comparison with International Grading Systems

-For students planning to study abroad or those comparing education systems, understanding the international equivalence of Philippine grades is essential.
+For students planning to study abroad or those comparing education systems, understanding the international equivalence of Philippine grades is essential, especially when presenting the overall result for all semesters to foreign institutions.

 - In the United States, a GPA of 1.0 in the Philippines might be considered equivalent to a 4.0 (A).